Enabling Bash Auto-Completion for OpenShift oc CLI on Linux

 - Ensure

-is Installed Correctly: Verify the installation by checking if thebash-completion
+bash-completionis Installed Correctly: Verify the installation by checking if thebash-completioncommand is available:

 type _init_completion